Worktrees enable checking multiple branches out at the same time.

 It is more beneficial to have persistent worktrees named by the kind of work you are doing.
 Such as: work, review, side-work.
 This means that you are just switching branches inside the worktree, as opposed to creating new worktree/folder for each branch.

 With this you can just use your IDE to switch branches.
-And since you are not opening new folders, you donβt have to do the full initial setup that comes with new projects.
+And since you are not opening new folders, you don’t have to do the full new project setup every time.